ChatTriggers/slate/source/includes/_objects.md

 ## Creation

-> This is how you can create a Display object
+> This is how you can create a `Display` object

 ```javascript
 var display = new Display();
 ```

-This display object is now created, but it doesn't do much of anything yet.
+This `Display` object is now instantiated, but it doesn't do much of anything yet.

 ## Adding content